johnbville/locations/README.md

 maximum distances.
 From these calculations, it also creates a plot showing which of the new locations has the lowest overall rankings in these categories.

+The the purposes of testing the script, please use any of the .csv files included in this repository.